 Meet the Openfort CLI

-Manage wallets, gas sponsorship, policies, and transaction flows from your terminal across EVM and Solana.
+The Openfort CLI lets you manage wallets, gas sponsorship, policies, and transaction flows from your terminal — across EVM and Solana, in one binary.

 Built for wallet infrastructure